camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 ##### Operate

-In the event of a total primary region loss, the following data will be lost:
+In the event of a total active region loss, the following data will be lost:

 - Batch Operations <!-- Do we have a docs link for this? -->

 ##### Tasklist

-In the event of a total primary region loss, the following data will be lost:
+In the event of a total active region loss, the following data will be lost:

 - Assignments of tasks